JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 ## Open a subsequent experiment

 If you are done with the experiment currently loaded in the conductor and wish to run another, no need to close the application.
 Just go to _File_{:.gui-btn} – _open_{:.gui-btn} and open the new experiment.
 It will automatically replace the old one.
+If you want to run the same protocol again, but on a new fly, there is no need to open the protocol again, but do remember to change the fly name and any other necessary information in the metadata before starting the next run.

 ## Using the conductor without the designer

 The conductor can also be opened on its own, without going through the experiment designer.
-To open the conductor directly, run the `G4_Experiment_Conductor.m` file in `G4_Display_Tools\G4_Protocol_Designer`.
+To open the conductor directly, run the `G4_Experiment_Conductor.m` file in `G4_Display_Tools\G4_Protocol_Designer`, or type `G4_Experiment_Conductor` in the matlab command window and hit enter.
 If you open the conductor this way, then you will need to go to _File_{:.gui-btn} – _Open_{:.gui-btn} to open the .g4p file you want to run.
 Other than that, it operates exactly the same as described above.

 # Post-experiment data analysis

+Once the experiment finishes running, you'll find a folder inside your experiment folder with the current date as its name (ie 11_21_2023).
+In this folder will be a subfolder for every fly that has been run on that date.
+Each fly folder will, at a minimum, have one or more TDMS files, and .mat files containing your metadata for that fly and the order in which conditions were run.

 ## Data analysis

-If you elected to run them, data processing and analysis scripts will run when the experiment is complete.
-This will create a folder in your experiment folder named by the current date.
-This date folder will contain a folder for each fly that has been run through that particular experimental protocol on that particular date.
-In each fly folder will be TDMS log files, a processed data file, as well as some .mat files containing your metadata and experiment information.
-If you chose to do automatic data plotting, those plots and a pdf report will be saved wherever your analysis settings indicate.
+If you elected to run them, TDMS conversion, data processing, and plotting scripts will run when the experiment is complete.
+These will leave additional files in the fly folder described above, including the converted TDMS .mat file(s), a processed data file containing multiple named datasets generated from your raw data, and plots with a final .pdf report containing all generated plots.